Mandar123454/Custom-Phishing-Detection-Chrome-Extension/README.md

 When a user visits a website, the extension immediately analyzes the URL structure for:
    - Suspicious TLDs (e.g., unusual country codes often used in phishing)

-   # Advanced Phishing Detection Chrome Extension

-   A Chrome extension that uses machine learning, API integration, and advanced heuristics to detect and alert users about potential phishing websites.

    ## Live Demo